About Dan Frankian

 Preventing Raccoon Encounters

 While raccoons look cute and are entertaining to watch, you really do not want them on or around your property.
 Their mad breaking and entering skills make for unwanted guests in your attic or shed and can leave you with hefty repair bills.
 And, raccoons are the main carriers of rabies and a host of other parasites - something you'll want to keep away from your pets and family.
+When we look at where raccoons live during the day, we'll want to make our home, yard, and garden as uninviting as possible.

 Secure Trash Cans and Food Sources